SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/cert_based_logon.png)

-And afterwards you are successfully logged on at the BTP Launchpad site with the SAP Task Center applications:
+And now you have successfully logged on to the BTP Launchpad site with the SAP Task Center applications:

 <br>![](/exercises/ex1/images/cert_based_logon_lp.png)

-**Congratulations** you have now finished the entire "[Exercise 1](README.md)" after completing this last step.
+**Congratulations**!
+Now that you have completed the last step, you have finished the entire "[Exercise 1](README.md)" after completing this last step.
 You can now switch back to main page of the hands-on or directly start with "[Exercise 2](../ex2/README.md)"

 ## Summary